kyr0/redaktool/README.md

 - **Reporting Bugs**: Submit an issue in our repository, providing a detailed description of the problem and steps to reproduce it.
 A usage video works best.
 - **Feature Requests**: Have ideas on how to make this extension better?
 We'd love to hear from you!
 Please submit an issue, detailing your suggestions.

+### Versioning note

+Until end of October 2024, this project will apply a specific versioning scheme, that adds a tag to the semver version:
+`0.0.0-increment-$milestone.$month.$week`.
+This is, to track and group the progress in `CHANGELOG.md` on a per-milestone, per-month, per-week, basis, in increments.

+### Conventional Commits

+To organize the work done, alongside it's documentation, every commit follows a the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) policy.
+This allows for `bun run changelog` to auto-generate the changelog with meaningful process reports every Tuesday evening.

 ## ❤️ Acknowledgements

 Special thanks to our contributors and supporters, particularly Media Tech Lab, for their invaluable assistance in this project.